Team

 General

-– Central neural mechanisms of empathy, aggression, fear, and social perception. - Sexuality and sexual orientation in social-emotional processes
+– Central neural mechanisms underlying empathy, aggression, fear, and social perception.

-– Differences in perception, behavior, and neural processing across sexual orientations. - Sociobiological and evolutionary aspects of human behavior
+· Sociobiological and evolutionary psychological aspects of human behavior

 Specific